bl00dybear/Nemira-LLM/README.md

 **Research supported with Cloud TPUs from Google's TPU Research Cloud (TRC).**

-I want to thank the Google TRC team for providing access to the **TPU v6e-8** hardware, which made this research possible.
+We want to thank the Google TRC team for providing access to the **TPU v6e-8** hardware, which made this research possible.

 ## Technical Stack
 ### Finetuning: